-Dramatic scenes as five arrested at gunpoint in Hamilton
+Dramatic scenes as six arrested at gunpoint in Hamilton

-Five men were arrested at gunpoint this afternoon on a busy Hamilton street after police tracked them down following a firearms incident in Te Awamutu.
+Six men were arrested at gunpoint this afternoon on a busy Hamilton street after police tracked them down following a firearms incident in Te Awamutu.

 The dramatic mass arrest was followed with interest by onlookers, many of whom filmed the action.

-Police said in a statement they had taken five people into custody after the vehicle was stopped on Greenwood St around 2.10pm.
+Police said in a statement they had taken six people into custody after the vehicle was stopped on Greenwood St around 2.10pm.

 "The vehicle had been sought in relation to an altercation at a Te Awamutu property around an hour earlier.
 There were no reported injuries following that altercation," the statement said.